 Why would you want to set up a nearshore team for your company?
-I say “nearshore” because it is the most proven, cost-effective method to create an extension of your development team.
+We say “nearshore” because it is the most proven, cost-effective method to create an extension of your development team.
 Unlike offshoring, nearshore teams benefit from sharing similar time zones (9 hours or less) with their parent companies.
 Synchronization of ideas and faster communication all lead to the swifter execution of projects for a lower cost.

 Many startups go through a similar, up-and-down cycle, until they either wind up failing or they develop a successful business model.
 This process of self-discovery, and finding out where a company’s role is in the market can be a turbulent time for start-ups.
 As soon as the start-up starts winning customers and making money, scalability is needed right away to secure bigger profits and growth.

-Madrid, Spain, is the location of one of our 3 Zartis offices in Europe.
+Madrid, Spain, is the location of one of our various Zartis offices in Europe.
 Spain is one of the leading producers in start-ups for foreign markets and it all comes down to lower labor costs and the country’s top tech talent pool.

 So How Do We Go About It?